cloudfoundry-community/firehose-to-syslog/README.md

 This nifty util aggregates all the events from the firehose feature in CloudFoundry.

-To make it work you will need the following in your CF manifest
+To make it work unless you want to run with the admin user, you will need the following in your CF manifest.

 ```
 	uaa: